-Gyaros, a small island in the Northern Cyclades, is a place where history and nature meet.
-In July 2019, the former exile island and a NATURA site, that hosts about 12% of the world’s population of the Mediterranean seal Monachus monachus, was formally designated as the 1st marine protected area in the Cyclades.
+In July 2019, Gyaros, an uninhabited Natura site island that hosts roughly 12% of the world’s population of the Mediterranean seal Monachus monachus, was formally designated as the 1st marine protected area in the Cyclades.
 This important milestone was achieved as a result of an integrated and wide participatory process which started back in 2013 by WWF Greece and other strategic local and national stakeholders under the LIFE CYCLADES program.